Miffyli/ToriLLE/README.md

 ## Related projects

 - Similar control structure (game <-> lua <-> sockets <-> Python/etc) is used in [MarioFlow](https://docs.google.com/document/d/1p4ZOtziLmhf0jPbZTTaFxSKdYqE91dYcTNqTVdd6es4) by SethBling for controlling player in Super Mario Kart.

+## Special thanks / Acknowledgements
+- hampa and Dranix for invaluable help with configuring Toribash and lua scripts (also for developing the game in the first place!)
+- Siim Põder (user "windo" on GitHub) for original [toribash-evolver](https://github.com/windo/toribash-evolver) code
+- box (Toribash user) for comments during inception of this project